When it comes to the different food groups, the definition of 'processed' varies widely.

 'This means that we may all be eating more processed food than we realise,Freezing, canning, baking, drying and pasteurising products all counts as processing.

+The Food Standards Agency defines 'fresh' fruit and vegetables as those that have recently been harvested.
 'Many of us think that frozen fruits and vegetables must be the poor relative to fresh, as soon as produce is harvested they start to lose water-soluble vitamins B9-folate and vitamin C.

 'The longer it takes for them to reach our kitchen table, the more chance vitamins will be lost, as they are nutrients that are easily damaged by sunlight, heat and storage,'